-Himalayan Climate Data Field Lab 2024
+Himalayan Climate Data

 The Understanding Risk Field Lab on Himalayan Climate Data is a month-long, participant-led unconference that gathers scholars, practitioners, activists, and storytellers to collaboratively examine and remake the ways climate change data is used in the Hindu Kush Himalaya (HKH) region.